galacean/engine/README.md

 ![npm-download](https://img.shields.io/npm/dm/oasis-engine)
 [![codecov](https://codecov.io/gh/oasis-engine/engine/branch/main/graph/badge.svg?token=KR2UBKE3OX)](https://codecov.io/gh/oasis-engine/engine)

-This is a **web-first** and **mobile-first** high-performance real-time creation engine.
+This is a **web-first** and **mobile-first** high-performance real-time interactive engine.
 Use **component system design** and pursue ease of use and light weight.
 Developers can independently use and write Typescript scripts to develop projects using pure code.

 ## Features